-Realistically, however, that number is pie-in-the-sky because some records use multiple entries in order to compile the information for display, more realistically the number is closer to: 5,000,000,000,000,000,000, give or take a few million...
+Quite simply, Diskery is a massive and impressive database.
+Diskery is able to store, on 64bit processors, approximately 18,446,744,073,709,551,615 (18+ Quintillion) individual records (or 256TB maximum space, whichever is exceeded first).
+A way has been discovered to 'bank switch' the databases so those numbers can be expanded, theoretically, into infinity or when forced to use 32bit processors.
+Realistically, however, that number is pie-in-the-sky (unrealistic) because some records use multiple entries in order to compile the information for display, more realistically the number is closer to: 5,000,000,000,000,000,000, (5+ Quintillion) give or take a few million...

 The database contents, the application and the database structure itself were all written right here, by Derek McDonald, a 5-time published author of both fiction and non-fiction works, degree holder in both Business and Information Systems Management with knowledge of 22 computer languages and several database formats.
-In short, the design featured no outsourcing, large corporations, university students or government complexes.
+The site is developed and tested on a Dell Server using both Windows 10 and Ubuntu Linux with Apache Server software.
+The design and testing featured no outsourcing, university think-tanks or government complexes.

 Notwithstanding the internal cataloging numbers, date-stamps and other internal administrative and auditing data stored within, each record can hold: